American Tri-Car

-The American Tri-Car was made by the Tri-Car Co of America, Denver, Colorado, United States, in 1912.
+The American Tri-Car was an American automobile made by the Tri-Car Co of America in Denver, Colorado, in 1912.
 It was a three-wheeler, with the one rear wheel being both the drive wheel and the only braked wheel.
 It was powered by a 13 hp, air-cooled 2-cylinder engine and used a planetary transmission.
 It seated two and had a wheelbase of 6 ft 10 in.
 The company failed by the end of the year.